Our history

 Achievements

-May de Lencquesaing honoured as an Officier de l'Ordre du Mérite Agricole by French Ministery of Agriculture for her achievements at Chateau Pichon Lalande and Glenelly.
+May de Lencquesaing honoured as an Officier de l'Ordre du Mérite Agricole by French Ministry of Agriculture for her achievements at Chateau Pichon Lalande and Glenelly.

 After closing to the public for a year for extensive renovations, Glenelly re-opens as a world-class winelands destination, including a hospitable bistro, a tasting room with spectacular views, a stylish new presentation of May’s unique glass collection, and a refreshed wine brand that better conveys the three key elements that define their award-winning wines: power, elegance and balance.